equinor/fmu-sumo/docs/explorer.rst

 In this example we perform aggregations on all realized instance of the surface `Valysar Fm.
-(FACIES_Fraction_Channel)` in iteration 0.
+(FACIES_Fraction_Channel)` in ensemble 0.
 The aggregation methods return `xtgeo.RegularSurface` objects.

 .. note:: The methods `.mean()`, `.min()`, etc are deprecated; the